What's in the Bush? — The Tea Journal · Himali Cup

-The flavor in your cup begins not at the factory but in the plant.
-Which plant it comes from, and how wide different varieties grow together, determine everything that comes next.
+The flavor in your cup begins not at the factory but in the plant — which plant it comes from, and how many different varieties grow together, determine everything that follows.

 All tea comes from Camellia sinensis, but the species has two distinct varieties that produce very different results.